Strawberry Milk TeaThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 This easy strawberry milk tea recipe requires only 5 simple ingredients plus chewy boba pearls!

-- Sugar: To sweeten the strawberry syrup!
+- Sugar: To sweeten the strawberry syrup and bring out the rich strawberry flavor!

 Strain Strawberry Mixture: Pour the strawberry syrup into a sieve placed over a bowl.
 Use a spoon to press into the mixture to get as much strawberry juice as possible.
 Set aside to cool.